ye-kyaw-thu/myPOS/README.md

 The myPOS corpus (version 0.8) is being used for CICLING2017 Conference.
 [Draft version of CICLing2017 conference paper] () [Poster of CICLing2017 conference] ()

+Important Note: We used myPOS corpus **version 0.8 with 16 POS tags** for CICLing 2017.